To give you the best experience, our site uses cookies. By continuing to use our site you are agreeing to our Privacy Policy.

 There are a number of fees and charges banks and providers take when completing international money transfers.
 Each bank or clearing house involved with the transaction will take a fee when processing funds.

-There can be different processing times for the money to arrive overseas, depending on which country you want to transfer money to.
 For Bank of Sydney, international payments will usually be available to the recipient within 2-3 banking days.
 However, we cannot guarantee this, and in some circumstances it may take longer.

 Although an IMT usually takes between 2-3 business days to process it may take longer, depending on your recipient's country and bank.